-On March 20, 2019, we hosted Jeff Marootian, who heads up DDOT, to talk about Mayor Bowser’s transportation priorities and what exciting projects are in the pipeline.
+This morning we hosted Jeff Marootian, who heads up DDOT, to talk about Mayor Bowser’s transportation priorities and what exciting projects are in the pipeline.
 The Mayor was set to release her budget just a few hours later, filled with new transportation funding.
 With FC2 Trustee Jake Jones leading the discussion, Jeff gave us a flavor of what to expect.

 Priority number one is safety—and specifically pedestrian safety.
 Since 2015, the Mayor has been fighting for Vision Zero, or a future with zero pedestrian fatalities.
 All projects related to safety are being accelerated.
 One of the most dangerous intersections in the city at Minnesota and Benning Ave is being redone.
 Traffic lights are being reoriented to benefit pedestrians and buses.

 Another priority is getting folks out of cars and onto transit.
 DDOT’s Circulator system is now permanently free.
 They hope to expand its service and capacity.
 They may extend the also-free streetcar on H Street, which has seen ridership increase.